Different types of Solar Chargers

 PROS OF SOLAR ENERGY

-• Reducing the carbon footprint of your home
+• Reducing your carbon footprint

 • Reduce your electricity bill

-• Increase its value home
+• Increase the value of your home

 • Earn money back on your investment

-• Reducing the rising cost of electricity
+• Lower the price of electricity that is rising.

-CONS OF SOLAR ENERGY
+CONS OF SOLARENERGY

-• Panels can be expensive to purchase
+• Panels can be costly to purchase

 • Costs of electricity are low, which means savings that are lower